 Why we did it

-We discovered that local social enterprises, charities and community groups can’t access high-quality design and communications talent to help them grow, while recent graduates can sometimes struggle to get their first paid freelance job – the job that may kick-start their career.
+We discovered that local social enterprises, charities and community groups can’t access high-quality communications talent to help them grow.
+Students and recent graduates can sometimes struggle to get their first paid freelance job – the job that may kick-start their career.